The University of Lynchburg offers a Bachelor of Science with a major in nursing.

 - Medical Terminology

 To apply to the nursing major, you must have completed all general education requirements, either through our Dell curriculum or through your associate degree.
 Foreign language study is part of our general education requirements.
-If you did not complete foreign language courses for your associate degree, you will need to enroll in those courses at Lynchburg before you can be admitted to the nursing major.
+If you have not completed foreign language courses for your associate degree, you will need to enroll in those courses at Lynchburg before you can be admitted to the nursing program.